manfredsteyer/ngx-build-plus/readme.md

 4. Build your application:

     ```
-    ng build --prod --extraWebpackConfig webpack.extra.js --output-hashing none
+    ng build --prod --extraWebpackConfig webpack.extra.js --output-hashing none --single-bundle true
     ```

 1. You will see that just one bundle (besides the ``script.js`` that could also be shared) is built.
 The size of the ``main.js`` tells you, that the mentioned packages have been excluded.

     ![Result](result.png)

-    **Hint:** If you don't want to get just one bundle you can set the new flag ``single-bundle`` to ``false`` (``ng build ... --single-bundle false``)

-1. Copy the bundle into a project that references the UMD versions of all external libraries and your ``main.ts``.
+2. Copy the bundle into a project that references the UMD versions of all external libraries and your ``main.ts``.
 You can find such a project with all the necessary script files in the ``deploy`` folder of the sample.

     ```html
     <html>